OleVik/grav-plugin-static-generator/README.md

 ### Indexing

-If you're using the Admin plugin, an icon will be available in the quick navigation tray, in the shape of a bolt.
-If clicked, the plugin will start indexing the content in `/user/pages`, and each Page will have an entry.
-By default, all content is indexed, resulting in something like this:
+If you're using the Admin plugin, two icons will be available in the quick navigation tray: A bolt and an archive-box.
+When clicked, the plugin will start indexing the content in `/user/pages`, and each Page will have an entry.
+By default, all content is indexed, resulting in something like the code below.

+**The bolt stores index data, which does not include the Page(s) content, whilst the archive-box does.** The time to do this for the plugin is negligible, but if you're loading this data for searching in your theme, know that loading and searching content is more resource-intensive.

 ```json
 [